Lasagna Roll Ups

 • Roll up and place seam side down in rows in the baking dish.

-Dish of nine Lasagne Roll Ups.
+Dish of nine Lasagna Roll Ups.

 • Top with remaining sauce.
 Bake in the oven at 375 degrees for 30-35 minutes.

-Lasagne Roll Ups in a dish covered with Italian sausage sauce.
+Lasagna Roll Ups in a dish covered with Italian sausage sauce.

 • About 5 minutes before the dish is finished cooking remove from the oven and top with shredded mozzarella cheese.
 Return to oven and cook until cheese has melted.